FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

-where $\hat{s}$ denotes all layer edges' importance scores. $g(\cdot)$ is defined as an exponential redistribution operation that including an input normalization, an element-wise exponential scaling $g^e(x) = x^r$ (r is a hyper-parameter), and an output normalization.
-We provide more intuitions in next subsection~\ref{app:exp_redis}.
+where $\mathbf{s}^{\mathbfcal{A}}$ denotes all layer edges' importance scores. $g(\cdot)$ is defined as an operation that sequentially includes an InstanceNorm~\cite{ulyanov2016instance} and a Gumbel-Sigmoid~\cite{jang2016categorical} to inject randomness and normalize the mask.
+We provide more analyses in Sec.~\ref{sec:information}.